-As you may have heard, there is a new kind of business model that is centered around building better company structures, social enterprises and corporate policies.
+As you may have heard, the sustainable leadership business model that is centered around building better company structures, social enterprises, and corporate policies.
 It is a model that allows environmentally conscious businesses that place a high priority on their people and community to label their activities and brand their values.

 “B-Corps” are leading the way towards a different type of commerce, one that enhances the business paradigm through innovative leadership that addresses the environmental and social problems created by traditional business models.

 As Elsa Jagniecki explains, B-Corps seek to change corporate laws, standards, systems, and cultures in ways that foster the evolution of capitalism into a system that will provide greater value for consumers, companies, and other stakeholders.

 I attended a presentation by owners of established B-Corps earlier this year and was fascinated by the vision and purpose behind the model.
 I was truly amazed by its strict criteria and the comprehensive requirements of the certification process.
 Simply put, it is not easy to become a certified B-Corp.